electro-smith/DaisyExamples/field/Nimbus/README.md

 The display will automatically jump to the page that contains the parameter you are currently editing, and you can navigate between pages using SW1 and SW2.

+### Splash Screen

+Because sometimes you gotta be reminded what code is running on you Daisy.

-### Parameters Page 1
+### Parameters Screen 1

-This page contains bars indicating the values of:
+This screen shows the values of parameters:

 - position
 - size
 - pitch

-### Parameters Page 2
+### Parameters Screen 2

-This page contains bars indicating the values of:
+This screen shows the values of parameters:

 - density
 - texture
 - dry/wet

-### Parameters Page 3
+### Parameters Screen 3

-This page contains bars indicating the values of:
+This screen shows the values of parameters:

 - stereo spread
 - feedback